mkudija/mkudija.github.io/reading-notes/_md/2021-06-01-How to Talk About Books You Haven't Read.md

 <p style="text-align:center;"><img src="https://raw.githubusercontent.com/mkudija/blog/master/content/images/2021-06-01_reading-process.png" width="100%" height="100%"></p>

 I can't let the goal of "reading" get in the way of spending some time with a book to get to know it and place it alongside other books in the collective library.
 My notes will transform into more "evergreen" notes for books that are started as early in the process as possible and record thoughts throughout the journey.
-I don't have use for cheeky premise of this book to handle delicate social situations surrounding books, but it has certainly transformed my relationship to books and reading.
+I don't have use for the cheeky premise of this book to handle delicate social situations surrounding books, but it has certainly transformed my relationship to books and reading.

 ---